Configuring the LDAP Connection Pool

-Use system properties instead of updating the settings in Crowd
+Use system properties instead of updating the settings in the application

-Because of a bug, the ‘Update Settings’ form used to specify the LDAP connection pool properties directly in Crowd won’t work.
+Because of a bug, the ‘Update Settings’ form used to specify the LDAP connection pool properties directly in the application won’t work.
 Any values that you set will not have any effect.
 Use this page to configure the connection pool using system properties instead.

 Configure the LDAP connection pool